How to Tell if Social Media Is Harming Your Mental Health – https://www.zocdoc.com/blog/how-to-tell-if-social-media-is-harming-your-mental-health/

-The SEND link above takes you directly to details of the Poole local offer
+The above link takes you directly to details of the Poole local offer

 The NSPCC website contains a lot of useful information about radicalisation.
 It also contains information on a wide range of other safeguarding issues.